Sayre Highway

-The Francis Bowes Sayre Sr. Highway or simply the Sayre Highway is a four-lane, 192 km, primary national highway that connects Cagayan de Oro, Misamis Oriental to Kabacan, North Cotabato.
-It traverses the provinces of Misamis Oriental, Bukidnon and North Cotabato.
+The Francis Bowes Sayre Sr. Highway or simply the Sayre Highway is a four-to-six lane, 192 km, primary national highway that connects Cagayan de Oro to Kabacan.
+It traverses the provinces of Misamis Oriental, Bukidnon and Cotabato.

 The highway's name was Route 3 but was changed to Sayre Highway, in honor of Francis Bowes Sayre, Sr., the U.S. Philippine High Commissioner who spearheaded its construction.
 It extends southward through central Mindanao for a distance of about 161 km, linking the northern and southern arms of Route 1 (Digos–Butuan Highway).
 This section of the Philippine national highway was constructed during the American occupation of the Philippines.

 The parts of the highway are composed of National Route 10 (N10), a spur route of Asian Highway 26 in the north; and National Route 943 (N943) in the southern portion of the Philippine highway network.